 By Alex Tanglao, Updated: 2022-07-06 (published on 2022-04-19)

-Running a small business is no easy feat.
-Without the economies of scale from which large corporations can benefit, small businesses can sometimes end up spending more on a whole host of things, including business travel, employee turnover, insurance and professional services.
-Here, we share with you 6 quick tips for keeping your operations lean and cutting business costs.
+Running an e-commerce business is no easy feat.
+Without the economies of scale from which large corporations can benefit, smaller businesses can sometimes end up spending more on a whole host of things, including business travel, employee turnover, insurance and professional services.
+Here, we share with you 6 quick tips for keeping your operations lean and managing business costs.

 1. Share office space

 Property is expensive and rental costs can take up a significant portion of your expenditure.
 If you’re a small business owner with a lean team, consider ditching your office space and working from a co-working space such as The Hub and The Working Capitol in Singapore, or Paperclip in Hong Kong.
 These arrangements often include office equipment, Internet access and meeting spaces.
 Prices typically vary depending on whether you choose a hotdesk, a dedicated desk or an office room, so you get to choose an arrangement that fits your needs.
 Beyond saving on rental and utility costs, you also earn yourself a community of entrepreneurs from whom you can exchange insights when your business is stuck in a rut.